What does mastering audio mean?

 Step 2 to master music: Compression

 Step 2 in this process to master music is to apply compression to control the dynamic range of your songs.
 Perhaps some songs sound a little too lively.
 Compression can rein in the dynamics and add some ‘glue’.
 Much like EQ, these changes should generally be subtle.
 Ratios of 2:1 are common in mastering.
-Attack and release times of 100ms are a great starting point.
 Gain reduction of just 1-2 dB will likely make a big difference.
 During the mastering process, a multiband compressor is often used.
 This splits the compressor up into multiple frequency bands, each with its own compression settings.
 This helps to focus the compression into the desired areas.
 Personally, however, I tend to keep things simple and use a single-band compressor.

 Something to keep in mind when mastering is that you don’t necessarily have to apply compression.
 Only use it if you feel that the tracks would benefit from it.
 Also, keep in mind that you don’t necessarily have to manage the dynamics of the song using compression.
 If you feel that the verses in a song are too low in comparison to the choruses, then you may be better served by adjusting the gain of the song to bring the verses up or the choruses down using level automation, rather than trying to bring down the level of the choruses using compression.